arlandfran/bk/README.md

 # [b]ash[k]eys

-A simple CLI that provides a quick reference to ash keyboard shortcuts, written in Rust.
+A simple CLI that provides a quick reference to bash keyboard shortcuts, written in Rust.

 ## Features